patrulek/modernRX/README.md

 * Describe all headers at the beginning of file, right before imports.
 * Document all functions and types in headers.
 If function is declared in .cpp prefer documentation close to the definition, not declaration.
 * Use forward declarations wherever possible.
-* If output parameter is chosen over returned one, it must be the first argument in function.
+* If output parameters are chosen over returned one, they must be the left-most arguments in function.
-* No more than single output parameter per function.
 * Use consteval/constexpr/const wherever possible.
 * Constexpr variables used only within single functions should be defined in that function.
 * Use inline for constexpr variables in headers.
 All exceptions from this rule must be documented.